What is endometriosis?

 A member of the daisy family, milk thistle is an excellent herb for the liver and also helps with hormonal detoxification.
 Studies have shown that milk thistle helps to increase the regeneration of new liver cells to replace old damaged ones.

 Curcumin, the most active compound in turmeric, has been shown as a valuable ingredient in the prevention and treatment of endometriosis.
-The anti-inflammatory properties of turmeric also demonstrate its therapeutic potential in the prevention of oxidative stress, which is known to impact both endometriosis and infertility.
+The anti-inflammatory properties of turmeric also demonstrate its therapeutic potential in preventing oxidative stress, which is known to impact both endometriosis and infertility.

 Research reveals that pine bark helps with pain and dysmenorrhea.
 It has also been shown to assist with fertility.
 Pine bark has both anti-inflammatory and antioxidant properties and is rich in several bioflavonoids.
 Pycnogenol, which is extracted from the bark of the French maritime pine tree, has been observed to significantly reduce symptoms of endometriosis.